Building a Lisp Interpreter (in Rust) - Part 3

 ;; Use a lambda directly without assigning it. ((lambda (a b) (+ a b)) 1 2) ;; 3

-We can also create lambdas that return lambdas.
+We can also create a lambda that creates a lambda.

 (define adder (lambda (x) (lambda (y) (+ x y)))) (define add-10 (adder 10)) (add-10 5) ;; 15